 Treatment in a Therapeutic Community

-Treatment in a therapeutic community can be thought of comprising three stages.
+Treatment in a therapeutic community can be thought of in comprising three stages.
 The first stage is the introduction to the community and early treatment.
 The resident learns the rules and expectations and a personal assessment of self, circumstances and needs takes place.
 This occurs within the first thirty days.
-From this initial period the primary treatment phase begins and there is a structured model of progression in place.
-With that progression there are increasing responsibilities placed on the individual with expectations of better attitudes and perceptions.
+From this initial period, the primary treatment phase begins and there is a structured model of progression in place.
+With that progression, there are increasing responsibilities placed on the individual with expectations of better attitudes and perceptions.
 From there a re-entry strategy and plan can be developed for the person’s re-entry back into society.

 For the person who is part of the therapeutic community, they are expected to follow and adhere to the behaviors and structural norms that comprise the community itself.
 The norms are reinforced with rewards and punishments with the purpose of developing self-control and responsibility.
 As the person progresses through the therapeutic community, they are given increasingly important roles and responsibilities.
 People in these residential programs are expected to become active role models in the process, guiding new entrants by example.

-Tips for Choosing Long Term Treatment Facilities
+Tips for Choosing Long-Term Treatment Facilities

 Whether choosing a therapeutic community or a more traditional long-term treatment facility, there are some considerations that need to be kept in mind.
 Firstly, the staff members of these facilities should be trained and certified to treat chemical dependency and the issues related to chemical dependency.
-Secondly, the facility should offer life skills education as well as programming concerning coping mechanisms, nutrition and other educational programming that will aid the recovering person in maintaining their sobriety outside treatment.
+Secondly, the facility should offer life skills education as well as programming concerning coping mechanisms, nutrition and another educational programming that will aid the recovering person in maintaining their sobriety outside treatment.